-Working remotely—whether from home, a café, a coworking space, or a satellite office—is becoming increasingly popular as people seek out flexibility and balance in their work environments.
+Working remotely – whether from home, a café, a coworking space or a satellite office – is becoming increasingly popular as people look for flexibility and balance in their work environments.
 In fact, data from the U.S. census indicates that over 8 million people worked from home in 2017, and current workplace trends suggest that number will continue to grow.

-With so many people seeking out flexible opportunities, managers have to learn to adapt to this new format.
-With the right tools and tips, managers can ensure their virtual employees are supported, productive, and engaged.
+With so many people looking for flexible opportunities, managers have to learn to adapt to this new format.
+With the right tools and tips, managers can ensure that their virtual employees are supported, productive and engaged.

 How to successfully manage remote employees

 There are countless communication tools at your disposal, and taking advantage of that technology is essential for managing remote employees.
 Set your team up with the right tools that will help you communicate effectively and help your remote employees feel part of the team.

 Not all tools serve the same function, though.
 You shouldn’t have a conversation about performance, for example, via a chat tool, as the conversation can be emotional and requires a more personal connection.
 Instead, a performance review should be conducted over a video chat in the event that you and your remote employee can’t meet in person.

 Tools like Slack and Gchat are best for quick communication and casual conversation, and virtual meeting tools like Zoom or Google Hangouts are most effective when used for team meetings, so your remote workers feel like they are in the room.
 Most virtual meeting software allows you to share your screen, so your team can view the same material, no matter where in the world they work.

 It’s not possible for an employee to succeed if you are not clear about your expectations.
 This can be particularly hard when your team is remote, because you have less insight into what your employees are working on throughout the day.
 Setting clear deadlines for projects is helpful, because saying something needs to be done ‘quickly’ is subjective – does this mean within the hour?
 Or by end of day?